-An unstable climate and rising seas threaten the things we care about most: the health of our lands and waters, the well-being and prosperity of our communities, and all of our investments in protecting the natural world.
+An unstable climate and rising seas threaten the things we care about most: the health of our lands and waters and the well-being and prosperity of our communities.

-Addressing climate change presents opportunities for innovation in all facets of human life—in how we provide food and goods for a growing population, provide clean and affordable energy for communities, design healthy and livable cities, conserve and protect lands and oceans, and provide clean and stable water sources for future generations.
+Addressing climate change presents opportunities for innovation in all facets of human life—in how we provide clean and affordable energy for communities, design healthy and livable cities, conserve and protect lands and oceans and provide clean and stable water sources for future generations.

 New thinking and science in these areas can contribute to healthy lands and waters, prosperous communities and strong economies, while also addressing climate threats.